ManuelCarrascoY/openworm_tools/README.md

     ./build_container.sh -n ContainerName #Set a name for the container

-If no name tag is added, the default name will be set to *worm*.
+If no name tag is added, the default name will be set to `'worm'`.
 (Also note that the first time you run this command, Docker will install the *openworm/latest* docker image and it may take a few minutes).

 Once the container is built, you can check its status with the following command: